raflemin12/scrape_vx_futures/README.md

 ## Step 3

+- Store CSV files in a data structure

+## Step 4

 - Clean the dataframes to include only the data we need

-## Step 4
+## Step 5

 - Do some analysis?